 Their coat is gloriously long and white.
 It needs to be brushed and combed to the skin on a daily basis.
 This helps avoid matting and tangles.

 They need to be bathed regularly with special attention to conditioning the coat.
 This keeps them fresh and healthy.
 Regularly here means once every two weeks.

 It is also important to clean the hair around their eyes to keep them from staining.
 They also grow fur in their ears which should be trimmed often and the ears should be checked for wax.

-Side tip: Maltese dogs are prone to dental emergencies.
+Side tip: Maltese dogs are prone to dental issues.
 So, a good rule of thumb is to brush their teeth along with the coat.